ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 ### Applications
 `n²` -> `nlogn` is a huge win.
 So it's important to recognize when we're dealing with a convolution.
-They often arise when trying all possible ways of doing things that up to `k`, for a large range of values of `k`, or when sliding a mask or pattern `A` over a sequence `B` and calculating each position.
+They often arise when trying all possible ways of doing things that add up to `k`, for a large range of values of `k`, or when sliding a mask or pattern `A` over a sequence `B` and calculating each position.

 1. *Integer multiplication*: Any integer can be considered a polynomial in base `b`.
 E.g 632 = 6·b² + 3 · b¹ + 2 · b⁰, where b = 10.
-So integer multiplication acts like integer multiplication without the carry.
+So polynomial multiplication acts like integer multiplication without the carry.
 Using fast convultions allows multiplication even faster than that clever algorithm mentioned before.
 There are two ways to deal with the carry, but both easy.
 But anyway: `O(nlogn)`.
 2. *Cross-correlation*: For two times series A and B, the cross-correlation function measures the similarity as a funtion of the shift or displacement of one relative to the other.
 So we could look at sales and advertising expenditures to find correlation.
 It's defined as convolution of A over forward-shifted B.
 3. *Moving average filters*: Often we want to smooth out a window within a time series by averaging over the window.
 E.g. C[i−1] = 0.25B[i−1]+ 0.5B[i]+0.25B[i+1] over all positions i.
 This is just another convolution.
 Where A is the vector of weights within the window around B[i].
 4. *String matching*: The algorithm given before is `O(nm)`.
 But as the string matching works by moving a subset window over the larger string, we can think of this as convolution.
 Specifically we can define each character within the string as a bit vector of its alphabet (so in the alphabet {A,B}, A = `10` and B = `01`).
 Combining these bit vectors gives us a bit vector of the string and the pattern.
 The dot product over a window will indicate whether the substring matches at a given position.